lowRISC/sonata-system/capability_modification_reference_guide.md

 CAndPerm(cap, rs2)
 ```
 ### Assembly
+Requires
+- Random 32-bit word in a0
+- Arbitrary capability in ca0
 ```asm
 cgettype a1, ca0 // a1 = ca0.type
 beqz a1, 1       // if ca0 is unsealed then go to candperm instruction